 A manifest contains one or more YAML documents that associate each artifact (sample) of interest on disk with a series of metadata tags.
-The YAML documents within the file are separated by the usual YAML start-document indicator, ---.
+Multiple manifests can be specified by having multiple YAML documents within a single configuration YAML file and/or having multiple configuration YAML files.
+The YAML documents within each YAML file are separated by the usual YAML start-document indicator, ---.